mark-joyce/Milestone2/README.md

 Bootstrap's [documentation](https://getbootstrap.com/docs/4.4/components/card/) was used to help create the content of the sidebar.

-This [tutorial](http://www.freakyjolly.com/embed-google-maps-with-multiple-markers-and-infowindows-info-popups-open-on-click-or-mouse-hover/) was used to help create the multiple InfoWindows for the markers.
+This [tutorial](http://www.freakyjolly.com/embed-google-maps-with-multiple-markers-and-infowindows-info-popups-open-on-click-or-mouse-hover/) was used to help create the multiple InfoWindows for the markers, and to link the placeName and contentMarker to the markersOnMap in the JavaScript file.

 This [solution](https://stackoverflow.com/questions/11903720/stop-google-maps-api-from-scrolling-to-a-grey-area) helped restrict the scrolling area of the map to stop the map from moving further away from the middle.